Membership has its benefits! If you belong to a member company, create your account below.

 the nation’s economy and the engine that moves America.

 Operating across nearly 140,000 miles, U.S. freight railroads manage a complex nationwide rail system efficiently, reliably and affordably.
 As a result, the U.S. is home to the most efficient and cost-effective rail system in the world, benefitting U.S. businesses and consumers.
 But railroad's impact on the U.S. economy goes well beyond their tracks.
 U.S. rail industry spending supports $274 billion in economic activity each year.
 So, for every dollar railroads spend, ten dollars in economic activity is generated.
-From 1980 to 2015, privately-owned freight railroads spent approximately $600 billion of their own funds on locomotives, freight cars, tracks, bridges, tunnels and other infrastructure and equipment to keep the economy moving.
-In 2016, America's freight railroads project to spend an estimated $26 billion to sustain and enhance the network on which America's economy rides.
+From 1980 to 2016, privately-owned freight railroads spent more than $630 billion of their own funds on locomotives, freight cars, tracks, bridges, tunnels and other infrastructure and equipment to keep the economy moving.
+In 2017, America's freight railroads project to spend an estimated $22 billion to sustain and enhance the network on which America's economy rides.

 Learn more about the freight rail network

 From construction to automotive to energy, freight railroads serve almost every industrial, wholesale, retail and resource-based sector of the economy.
-In fact, rail accounts for approximately 40 percent of intercity freight volume —more than any other mode of transportation.
-Each day, railroads deliver an average of 5 million tons of goods, making them a critical component of the nation’s integrated transportation network that ships 54 tons of goods annually for each American.
+Each day, railroads deliver an average of five million tons of goods, making them a critical component of the nation’s integrated transportation network that ships 54 tons of goods annually for each American.
 In today’s global economy, American railroads also play a key role in the nation’s ability to compete in markets around the world, hauling approximately one-third of U.S. exports to ports and other distribution centers around the nation.
 As the economy grows, railroads will continue to provide the foundation on which U.S. businesses rely.

 Learn more about the commodities and products freight trains carry